What is Tron?

 To make sure you’d have 0 transaction fees, you will need some Bandwidth Points.
 One transaction approximately consumes 250 – 300 Bandwidth Points (BP).

 Every day, you will receive 5000 BP.
 These BP are going to help you pay the costs of around 20 transactions, daily.
-Beyond that number, if you want to continue having free transactions, you could consider freezing some TRX.
+Beyond that number, if you want to continue having free transactions, you could consider freezing some tokens and buy TRX if needed.
 If you do not have enough Bandwidth points on your Tron account, you will pay approximately 0.002 TRX per transaction.

 Similar to Ethereum, Tron has tokens running on its blockchain.
 These are called TRC-10 and TRC-20 tokens.
-One of the most known TRC tokens is the BitTorrent token.
+One of the most known TRC tokens is Tron coin itself, you can see the price of TRX on Ledger.
+But there is also the token of BitTorrent.
 While TRC-10 tokens do not use a smart contract for its interactions, TRC-20 tokens do.
 This means that you’d have to pay an additional fee when transacting with TRC-20 tokens.
 Instead of paying TRX for it, you could instead use your Energy Points (EP) for it.
 You can earn Energy Points by freezing TRX.